RomkeVdMeulen/romkevandermeulen.nl/about.md

 layout: page
 title: About me
 ---
-I am a young programmer from Groningen, The Netherlands.
+I am a (frontend) developer from Groningen, The Netherlands.
 I care deeply about learning new things and enjoy passing that knowledge on in a form that enables others to use it.
 I love making easy-to-use tools that support people in creating great things, and help them to write and tell the stories of their own